BMTF & the Environment

 River Maintenance

-The Fishery’s members manage and maintain the river under its control, including carrying out an annual weed cut, cleaning potential spawning gravels at the end of the fishing season and carrying out regular river improvement projects to help improve the riverine habitat for the wild brown trout and to help maintain and increase the stock of wild fish in this part of the Wensum.
-Over the years many trees have been planted on the river banks to provide shade on some of the open stretches of river.
+At Bintry Mill we manage and maintain the three miles of river under our control.
+This includes carrying out an annual weed cut and carrying out regular river improvement projects to help improve the habitat for the wild brown trout and the various species of coarse fish which also inhabit the river.
+Our aim is to help maintain and increase the stock of wild fish in this part of the Wensum through a programme of continuous habitat improvement.
+Over the years many trees have been planted on the river banks to provide shade on some of the open stretches of river and parts of the river bed have been raised and gravelled to increase spawning areas, flow and weed growth.
+Water flow has been managed wherever possible to maximise habitat and food potential for the inhabitants of the river and its surrounding areas.

 Riverfly Census